rladies/starter-kit/README.md

 ### **Mission** : R-Ladies is a worldwide organization whose mission is to promote gender diversity in the R community.

+- **Leadership**:
+  Leadership roles within R-Ladies chapters, particularly Organizer and Mentor roles, are to be held by women and gender     minorities.
 - **Accessibility**:
   Provision of FREE events based on a combination of volunteering and funding/sponsorship where available.